 This standard is assessed on a case-by-case basis and can differ throughout different states.

-What are the 6 key areas of Nursing Negligence?
+What are the six key areas of nursing negligence?

 There are a variety of things that can go wrong in hospital and figuring out who’s at fault can be difficult.
 Here are some common examples of negligence and malpractice in nursing: